Marlies Eichler Postdoctoral Fellowship

 Photographer: unknown (image supplied by A.S.George)

 The ASBS Council is pleased to be able to offer a postdoctoral funding scheme, the Marlies Eichler Postdoctoral Fellowship.
-The fellowship is named in honour of Marlies Eichler, a life member of the Society, whose extraordinary generosity over many years made this funding possible.
+The fellowship is named in honour of Marie-Luise (Marlies) Eichler, a life member of the Society, whose extraordinary generosity over many years made this funding possible.
 Fellowships were first offered under the scheme in 2017.

 Details of the fellowship is given below, with a link to the application form.
 Applications are due each year on 31 July.